x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ```

 #### The `split()` Method
-Besides a string, a regex can also be passed into the `split()` method as a seperator.
+Besides a string, a regex can also be passed into the `split()` method as a separator.
 ```js
 "1, 2, 3".split(/\s*,\s*/)  // => ['1', '2', '3']
 ```